 Round to oval, a thick yellow rind, with flesh that can be white, pink or red, aromatic, and

 slightly bitter.
 The red fleshed cultivars tend to be sweeter.

 10. Grapefruit may be allowed to stay on the tree after ripening until May.

 Up to one week at room temperature or several weeks refrigerated.

 Glossy dark green, lance-shaped, smooth margins.

-Short thorns on twigs.
-Bark is prone to sunscald if not
+There are short thorns on the twigs.
+The bark is prone to sunscald if not shaded by the leaves,